python-trio/trio/README.rst

    move forward since then, and ironically, asyncio suffers from backwards-compatibility constraints that make it difficult for it to take full advantage of the new language features that it motivated.
-The resulting system with its layered strata of different programming models can be `confusing
+The resulting system can be `confusing
    <http://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/>`__,
    and there's a `widespread sense that we can do better
    <https://mail.python.org/pipermail/async-sig/2016-November/000175.html>`__.